shinyorg/documentation/src/content/docs/obd/emulator.md

 It runs both roles at once:

 - **Client** — the Scan tab finds a real adapter and reads it, the way any app using this library would.
+  From the dashboard it opens onto, **All commands** issues every command in the library against that adapter and shows what each one parsed back to.
 - **Adapter** — the Adapter, Drive, Values and Faults tabs turn the device into an ELM327-compatible OBD-II adapter, reachable over BLE *and* over TCP, answering with whatever values you set — or with a scenario driving them for you.